Take Action!

 - Garbage and Recycling - Perth

-If you're a resident or business of Almonte or Pakenham and you're interested in managing your food scraps, check out Just Good Compost.
+If you're a resident or business of Almonte and you're interested in managing your food scraps, check out Just Good Compost.
 Just Good Compost is a local pilot project that collects your food scraps and turns them into compost for your garden.
+NEW!
+Just Good Compost is now available to Carleton Place residents.

 On the Farm